Josh Gowling: Torquay United

 He then signed for Torquay United on 13 June 2017.
 Gowling made 25 appearances for The Gulls as they were relegated from the National League.

 He was transfer-listed by Torquay at the end of the 2017–18 season.

 Alfreton Town

 On 13 August 2018, Gowling joined Alfreton Town on loan, making 10 league appearances in the National League North.

 Hereford

 Gowling signed for National League North club Hereford on 7 December 2018.

+Managerial career

+Hereford

 On 21 January 2020, he was appointed as interim manager, following the departure of Russell Slade.
-Hereford encountered mixed form in Gowling's first months as interim manager, with the 2019-2020 National League North season eventually curtailed due to the COVID-19 pandemic.
+Hereford encountered mixed form in Gowling's first months as interim manager, with the 2019–20 National League North season eventually curtailed due to the COVID-19 pandemic.

 In June 2020, he was given the job on a permanent basis, appointing Steve Burr as his assistant.

 On 5 February 2023, Gowling left Hereford by mutual consent.

+Darlington

+Gowling was appointed manager of National League North club Darlington on 19 September 2023, but was dismissed from the role three months later.